danwrong/restler/README.md

 * `complete: function(result, response)` - emitted when the request has finished whether it was successful or not.
 Gets passed the response result and the response object as arguments.
 If some error has occurred, `result` is always instance of `Error`, otherwise it contains response data.
 * `success: function(data, response)` - emitted when the request was successful.
 Gets passed the response data and the response object as arguments.
-* `fail: function(data, response)` - emitted when the request was successful, but 4xx status code returned.
+* `fail: function(data, response)` - emitted when the request was successful, but 4XX or 5XX status code returned.
 Gets passed the response data and the response object as arguments.
 * `error: function(err, response)` - emitted when some errors have occurred (eg. connection aborted, parse, encoding, decoding failed or some other unhandled errors).
 Gets passed the `Error` object and the response object (when available) as arguments.
 * `abort: function()` - emitted when `request.abort()` is called.
 * `timeout: function(ms)` - when a request takes more than the timeout option eg: {timeout:5000}, the request will be aborted. error and abort events will not be called, instead timeout will be emitted.